rabbitmq/rabbitmq-website/site/configure.md

 ### <a id="erlang-term-config-file" class="anchor" href="#erlang-term-config-file">The rabbitmq.config (Classic Format) File</a>

 RabbitMQ 3.7.0 and later versions still support the classic configuration file format, known as `rabbitmq.config`.
+The classic format is  **deprecated**.
+Please prefer the new style config format accompanied `advanced.config` as needed.

-To use it, export `RABBITMQ_CONFIG_FILE` to point to the file with a `.config` extension to indicate that RabbitMQ should treat it as a classic config format.
+To use a config file in the classic format, export `RABBITMQ_CONFIG_FILE` to point to the file with a `.config` extension.
+The extension will indicate to RabbitMQ  that it should treat the file as one in the classic config format.

 The RabbitMQ server source repository contains [an example configuration file](https://github.com/rabbitmq/rabbitmq-server/blob/v3.7.x/docs/rabbitmq.config.example) named
 `rabbitmq.config.example`.
 It contains an example of most of the configuration items in the classic config format.